 Teacher Education Journal of South Carolina

-As of the May 1, 2020 board meeting, the TEJSC will now have a rolling submission process (see image for details).
+TEJSC has a rolling submission process (see image for details).

 Manuscripts accepted for the journal will appear live on the journal page.
 At the end of the issue's timeline, all articles will be converted to the traditional journal PDF format.

-As of the fall 2019 issue, the TEJSC accepts 73% of articles submitted.
+As of the fall 2019 issue, the TEJSC accepted 73% of articles submitted.